telekinesis-inc/telekinesis/README.md

 This is a **PROTOTYPE**, nobody has AUDITED this code yet, so:
 - DO NOT TRUST with critical/confidential data.
 - DO NOT TRUST with personal passwords.
-- API will likely change.
+- API will likely change and break your code!

 ## Getting Started